Ella Road: Television

-Road wrote two episodes of Ten Percent, the British remake of the French comedy series Call My Agent! on Amazon Prime.
+Road wrote episodes four and eight of Ten Percent, the British remake of the French comedy series Call My Agent! on Amazon Prime.

 Road co-wrote, alongside Chris Chibnall, "Legend of the Sea Devils", the second episode of the 2022 specials for Doctor Who.

 In 2024 it was announced that Road would be working on Black Mirror, for Netflix.
-In April 2025 "Eulogy", the episode she co-wrote alongside series creator Charlie Brooker, was released as the fifth episode of Black Mirror Season 7.
+In April 2025 "Eulogy", the episode she co-wrote alongside Charlie Brooker, was released as the fifth episode of Black Mirror Season 7, starring Paul Giamatti.
 "Eulogy" received critical acclaim and was described by the BBC as "the anthology's most heartfelt and quietly devastating episode ever".
 Road and Brooker were nominated for a Hollywood Creative Alliance Astra TV Award for writing the episode.
-The Season was nominated for a Primetime Emmy Award for Best Limited or Anthology Series at the 77th Emmy Awards.
+The Season was nominated for a Primetime Emmy Award for Best Limited or Anthology Series at the 77th Emmy Awards, and for a Golden Globe at the 2026 Golden Globe Awards.
+Paul Giamatti was nominated for a Golden Globe Award for Best Actor – Miniseries or Television Film for his performance in "Eulogy".